NoemPHP/composer-file-embed/docs/README.md

 ## Notes

 **When using Jekyll / GH-Pages**, the comment markup can break if you use quotes in your YAML.
+The result is that the `[embed]` definition is visible on GH Pages despite not being rendered on GitHub itself.
 Try a different format then.
 For example, if you need to pass a single-quoted regex pattern, the use of double quotes in the comment is known to work: